Best Effect Pedals For Les Paul playing The Blues

 Compressors

 If you want to spruce up your Les Paul guitar tone and make it stand out from the crowd, you can add some great effect pedals.
 You can get a classic delay or a more modern tube screamer.
 If you want to save money, try getting a dual-channel pedal.
-This way, you can change the sound between each channel, or use them to replace one another.
+This way, you can change the sound between each channel or use them to replace one another.

 The Ibanez Tube Screamer is a classic that has become an essential pedal in the blues world.
 The TS9 was a staple in the signal chain of many famous guitarists, so it’s no surprise that its influence is still felt today.
 However, the Blues Driver has some shortcomings.
 The shape of the pedal isn’t ideal for an effects board.
-It’s only a few quarters of an inch longer than the Ibanez Tube Screamer, and it wiggles if not properly secured.
+It’s only a few quarters of an inch longer than the Ibanez Tube Screamer, and it wiggles if not correctly secured.

 Voodoo Lab Micro Vibe

 The Voodoo Lab Micro Vibe is an ultra-compact version of the Uni-Vibe, the effect pedal that made Jimi Hendrix famous with “Machine Gun.”
-It delivers lush, psychedelic tones, and is rugged and ultra-compact.
+It delivers lush, psychedelic tones and is rugged and ultra-compact.
 The Voodoo Lab Micro Vib has two knobs for control: Intensity and Speed.
 The Intensity knob controls the warble, while the Speed knob gives you the full Leslie effect.

 Ibanez Tube Screamer